timfox456/explainable-ai/eran.md

 Robustness verifies are classified as complete or incomplete.
 Complete robustness verification is computation expensive but allows verification without false positives.
 Incomplete robustness allows false positives but are more scalable.

-ERAN measures robustness against adverserial atack.
-ERAN's contribution is providing a common framework for running several different robustness metrics which take into account both complete and incomplete robustness verificaiton.
+ERAN measures robustness against adversarial attack.
+ERAN's contribution is providing a common framework for running several different robustness metrics which take into account both complete and incomplete robustness verification.

 ## ERAN Analysis

-ERAN combines the resuls of three robustness certifications:
+ERAN combines the results of three robustness certifications:

 **DeepZ** :  [DEEPZ](https://files.sri.inf.ethz.ch/website/papers/DeepZ.pdf) is a robustness certification that uses abstract Zonotope transformers to handle common activation functions in neural networks.
-This is an incomplete method that takes into accout
+This is an incomplete method that takes into account

-**DeepPoly** : [DeepPoply](https://files.sri.inf.ethz.ch/website/papers/DeepPoly.pdf) is a based on a domain that combines floating point Polyhedra with Intervals.
+**DeepPoly** : [DeepPoly](https://files.sri.inf.ethz.ch/website/papers/DeepPoly.pdf) is a based on a domain that combines floating point Polyhedra with Intervals.

 **RefineZono** [RefineZono](https://files.sri.inf.ethz.ch/website/papers/RefineZono.pdf) combines incomplete DeepZ analysis with some complete methods (MILP and LP solvers) for more precision.